Aerodactyl Raid Guide

 Aerodactyl Moveset

-Aerodactyl has access to following moves:
+Aerodactyl has access to the following moves:

 Fast Moves Charge Moves